Jack and Jill (2011 film): Plot

 Ultimately, Pacino disapproves of Sunny and Sadelstein's commercial, which features him rapping, and instructs Jack to destroy all iterations of it.

 Cast

 The film features cameos from Johnny Depp, Regis Philbin (in his final film appearance), Dan Patrick, Shaquille O'Neal, Drew Carey, John McEnroe, Christie Brinkley, Bill Romanowski, Michael Irvin, Jared Fogle, Billy Blanks, Vince Offer, Günter Schlierkamp and Caitlyn Jenner (the latter prior to her transition, as Bruce Jenner) as themselves.

 Production

+In May 2006, it was reported that Sony Pictures had acquired a comedy pitch Jack and Jill with Adam Sandler in negotiations to act in and produce the film through his company Happy Madison Productions alongside Todd Garner and Broken Road Productions.
+In October 2009, it was reported that Sandler had agreed to produce Jack and Jill where he would play both twins, the titular Jack and Jill.
+The script was written by Sandler, Steve Koren, and Robert Smigel.
+In September 2010, Katie Holmes joined the cast of Jack and Jill, which would be directed by Dennis Dugan.
+By November of that year, it was reported that Al Pacino had joined the cast playing a fictionalized version of himself.
+Dugan stated that it was always the intention of having Sandler play both roles in the film, but they didn't want to go the approach of Mrs. Doubtfire with the prosthetics and wanted Jill to resemble a "female version of Jack" and play up the unattractiveness of Sandler as a woman as part of the comedy.

-In 2024, Al Pacino elaborated on his decision to join the cast of the film, stating, "It came at a time in my life that I needed it, because it was after I found out I had no more money.
+In 2024, Pacino elaborated on his decision to join the cast of the film, stating, "It came at a time in my life that I needed it, because it was after I found out I had no more money.
 My accountant was in prison, and I needed something quickly.
-So I took [Jack and Jill]."
+So I took Jack and Jill."

 Reception

 Box office

 The film opened in 3,438 theaters at #2 with $25,003,575, behind Immortals, which debuted in the top spot with $32,206,425.
 The film closed on February 26, 2012, with a total gross of $74,158,157 in North America.
 It also made $75,515,631 in other territories, for a total worldwide gross of $149,673,788 against its $79 million budget.